ereizas/Appropriate-Music-Separator/README.md

 # Setup

+*Test packaging the code into executables.
 Certain setups need to be completed before you run the program.

-1. If you inputting a Spotify or YouTube playlist, go through the Genius Lyric API Setup
+1. If you inputting a Spotify, YouTube, or YouTube Music playlist, go through the Genius Lyric API Setup
+2. If you want to separate appropriate music from a YouTube playlist, I strongly recommend that you select the YouTube music option instead because most if not all music should transfer over once you find a playlist there, and the YouTube option has limits that will be bothersome (read below if you would still like to use YouTube instead of YouTube Music).
+Also, the setup for YouTube Music is much shorter.
-2. For each type of playlist you desire to input and create, go to the corresponding setup section (i.e. Spotify Setup for Spotify playlist input and creation)
+3. For each type of playlist you desire to input and create, go to the corresponding setup section (i.e. Spotify Setup for Spotify playlist input and creation)

 ## Genius Lyric API Setup